NixNeovim/NixNeovim/README.md

 - [ ] Further cleanup code
 - [ ] Port more modules to `mkLuaPlugin` function
 - [ ] Add some form of tests

-## Documentation

-All options are documented at: [NixNeovim Documentation](https://nixneovim.github.io/NixNeovim/options.html)

-You can generate the docs using `nix build .#docs`

 ### Supported language servers